Zamantora/Discord_Ultra_History_Tracker/README.md

 DUHT lets you log and access Voice calls in a direct message, screenshares, It logs everything inside of a group chat including deleted messages and videos, which the normal DHT can't do

 ## how to download
-Simply navagate to the Release bar, that's pretty much it
+Simply navigate to the Release bar, that's pretty much it
 <img width="1898" height="941" alt="Screenshot 2025-09-03 051935" src="https://github.com/user-attachments/assets/4dd5f119-165c-4521-9972-44e2f97ef709" />
 <img width="1268" height="590" alt="Screenshot 2025-09-03 052011" src="https://github.com/user-attachments/assets/a7cb514f-580a-442b-93cb-b833170bf086" />